Javad-Ak/PolyLinked/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure that the codebase passes all tests.
 4. Submit a pull request describing your changes.
+Notice that in order to open the fxml files in scenebuilder, you need to download their dependencies jar files to scenebuilder.